magao-x/MagAOX/README.md

 - [] split base INDI off into separate repo, which will be the minimum someone needs to have INDI utils for interacting with MagAO-X without installing the whole tree.
 - [] create indiserver startup script which takes a list of drivers from a config file, creates symlinks to xindidriver as needed, and then starts indiserver itself.
 - [] start issue tracking

-## 7 Develop in a VM with [Vagrant](https://vagrantup.com)

-To develop in the most "flight-like" configuration, a Vagrantfile is provided to set up a development VM.
-A quick-start guide is available [in the handbook](https://magao-x.org/docs/handbook/appendices/development_vm.html).